Hong Kong pro-democracy activists keep up protests on Christmas Day

 Riot police patrolled several past protest hotspots while tourists and shoppers, many wearing Santa hats or reindeer antlers, strolled past.

-Television footage showed police pepper-spraying a man they then arrested outside a shopping center in the densely-populated district of Mong Kok.
+Television footage showed police pepper-spraying a man they then arrested outside a shopping centre in the densely-populated district of Mong Kok.

 Hundreds of protesters, dressed in black and wearing face masks, descended on shopping malls around the Chinese-ruled city, mixing with shoppers and shouting popular slogans such as “Liberate Hong Kong!
 Revolution of our times!”